Advertiser Disclosure

 Terminals B, 3, 4, 5, 6, 7, and 8 are linked with airside walkways, allowing quicker and easier flight connections.
 Terminals 4, 5, and 6 use underground tunnels, and 6, 7, and 8 are connected via above-ground tunnels.

-International Terminal B is linked to Terminal 4 with an above-ground connector tunnel that has moving walkways.
+International Terminal B is linked to Terminal 4 with an above-ground connector tunnel with moving walkways.
 It takes around 5 to 8 minutes to walk between each terminal.

-With the completion of Terminal 3’s new Delta Sky Way, the terminal is now connected to the Tom Bradley International Terminal via an airside walkway.
+Terminal 3’s Delta Sky Way connects the terminal to the Tom Bradley International Terminal via an airside walkway.

-Passengers who don’t need to collect any luggage between flights may remain inside the secure area for easier flight connections.
-This means that it’s now possible to walk from Terminal 1 right through to Terminal 8 (if you need to) while remaining inside the secure area.
+Passengers who don’t need to collect luggage between flights may remain inside the secure area for easier flight connections.
+This means that it’s now possible to walk from Terminal 1 to Terminal 8 (if necessary) while remaining inside the secure area.

 Airline Connector Shuttle Bus

-For flight connections, passengers can hop on the airside shuttle bus that runs between Terminals 1, 3, and the International Terminal.
+For flight connections, passengers can hop on the airside shuttle bus that departs from Terminal 1 to the International Terminal.
 Buses operate every 10 minutes, 24/7 from:

-• Terminal 1: from the bus gate in the connector between gates 12B and 21A
+• Terminal 1: from the bus gate in the connector between gates 12A and 21A

 • TBIT West Gates: at the south end of the concourse on the lower level